xiang8420/mpi-bindings/README.md

+# The AnyDSL runtime library now natively supports MPI through the Communicator accessor!

+Explicit integration of the MPI libraries in the build script is therefore no longer required.

 # Impala MPI bindings

 So far this is only rudimentary.
 If you have need of more bindings, please add them and contribute any nicer wrappers you build.